nhanb/old.hi.imnhan.com/content/introducing-pytaku.md

 ## Open source and free to run your own site

-Pytaku's source code is released under the permissive MIT license and [put on GitHub][1].
+Pytaku's source code is released under the free-as-in-freedom [GPLv3][gpl] and [put on GitHub][1].
 Since it's written to be run on Google App Engine which is free for small sites, tech-savvy people can set up their own private pytaku clone in a few minutes.
 Check out the [README file][2] for instructions.

 ## Open to suggestions and (hopefully contructive) criticism